Rely on XEMBIFY for SCIG from the start, or for a seamless switch from IVIG or another SCIG1

 No titration required

-• Children will likely require less total volume for a specific XEMBIFY dose (mg/kg body weight) than adults
+• Children may require less total volume for a specific XEMBIFY dose (mg/kg body weight) than adults

-• The healthcare provider may choose a smaller volume/site for children and/or fewer infusion sites to achieve the target total dose, depending on the needs of the child
+• You may choose a smaller volume/site for children and/or fewer infusion sites to achieve the target total dose, depending on the needs of the child

 XEMBIFY self-infusion instructional video